 A Humidity Sensor is an electronic device that can detect and measure vaporized water in any substance and converts it into an analogue signal.
 These sensors are in various sizes and functionality like handheld devices and on other hand, it can be found in larger embedded systems.

-Different Types of Humidity Sensors
+How Many Types of Humidity Sensors

 There are basically three different types of humidity sensor is available.